The Scholarships360 Research Team reviews all scholarships individually and strives to exclude any scholarship where any of the below applies:

 Offered by The American Legion

-The American Legion Legacy Scholarship annually awards up to $20,000 and up to $5,000, respectively, to the children of U.S. military members who died while on active duty on or after Sept.
-11, 2001, or children of post-9/11 veterans who have been assigned a combined disability rating of 50 percent or greater by the Department of Veterans Affairs.
+The American Legion Legacy Scholarship annually awards up to $20,000 and $5,000, respectively, to the children of U.S. military members who died while on active duty on or after Sept.
+11, 2001 or children of post-9/11 veterans who have been assigned a combined disability rating of 50 percent or greater by the Department of Veterans Affairs.
 The scholarship was designed to fulfill a financial gap remaining after all federal and state educational grants/scholarships available to eligible applicants have been utilized.

 The American Legion was chartered and incorporated by Congress in 1919 as a patriotic veterans organization devoted to mutual helpfulness.
 It provides aid to veterans and sponsors youth programs to maintain an ongoing concern, support and commitment to the veteran community.
 In addition, the American Legion is strongly committed to maintaining a strong national defense.